10.08.2022 by Mathis Neuhaus

 “Since its inception in 2013, Dekmantel Festival tries to break out of the gradually monotonous festival scene by running first-rate line-ups and productions,” informs the Amsterdam-based festival’s homepage confidently.
 Mathis Neuhaus was on site for the 2022 edition to find out if the Dutch organization was able to put the money where their mouth is.

 I’ve been visiting the Netherlands on a regular basis for many years now.
 Growing up close to the Dutch border, the country has always been an appealing destination for short trips and longer vacations.
 For close to ten years, due to dear friends who live in Amsterdam, the “Venice of the North” (which makes Venice the “Amsterdam of the South”, I guess) has been a city I regularly visited.
 In my early 20s, nightlife became more important and I will probably never forget stepping into Trouw for the first time in 2012: On a gray Sunday, Prins Thomas was playing his spaced-out House, one of Meuus van Dis’s iconic neon tube configurations was gently pulsating under the ceiling, and the club felt like the place to be.
-A professional and well-oiled machine that still provided the freedom you’d expect from a proper spot.
+A professional environment that still provided the freedom you’d expect from a proper spot.
 Many nights, days, nights, and days followed—and once the club’s closing came around at the end of 2014, I was as bummed as anyone.

 As sad as Trouw’s closing was, Amsterdam’s scene always ran deep: Both new temporary and permanent concepts filled the gap quickly, Dekmantel Festival being one of them.
 In 2013, after having thrown indoor club events for six years already, the crew took it outside for the first time, setting up camp in Amsterdamse Bos, which remained their playing field up until this day.
 I had visited the festival for the first time in 2015, and returned every year since, so naturally I was excited for this year’s edition.
 After a two-year hiatus, the organizers pulled out all stops and presented a slightly zealous, but also very tasteful and balanced line-up of all the important names in contemporary (electronic) music: Two days of concerts in the city, with acts like Tirzah, Space Afrika [see zweikommasieben #23], Carmen Villain, SKY H1 & Mika Oki, KMRU, or Loraine James, were followed, as usual, by a full-on rave in the woods.
 At the latter and across eight stages, almost any musical taste was catered to, no matter the preference for tempo, intensity, or rhythm.